Free Science Events in Toronto for November 2018

 October's highlights include:

-November 1: Brain Health - An Interactive Workshop with the Alzheimer Society of Toronto at Leaside Library - learn how certain factors may reduce the risk for developing dementia and help maintain brain health.
+November 1: Brain Health - An Interactive Workshop with the Alzheimer Society of Toronto at Leaside Branch - learn how certain factors may reduce the risk for developing dementia and help maintain brain health.

 Can't attend a program or want to read more about the topics covered?
 Try some of these titles: